 IHS is a nonprofit educational organization that engages with students and professors around the country to encourage the study and advancement of freedom.

-Course Level: It is a non-residency fellowship program to help graduate students succeed in their PhD program.
+- Course Level: It is a non-residency fellowship programme to help graduate students succeed in their PhD programme.

 - Be enrolled in a PhD program for the upcoming academic year.

 - Have a research interest that contributes to liberty-advancing scholarship.

 - Have attended an IHS program or event (If you’re new to IHS, we encourage you to apply to our PhD Scholarship).

 Over the course of the academic year, you will also be required to accomplish either of the following:

 - Present your research project at a conference.

 - Have your research project ready for submission to a peer-reviewed journal by September 2018.